mozii/golb/README.md

 ```

 2. In the root of repo, touch `conf.toml` and edit:
 ```
 [blog]
-# blog's name
 name = "Follow My Heart"
-# blog's description
-description = "Make difference"
+description = "Make difference" templates = "classic" url = "http://example.com"
-# the directory of your templates(required!)
-templates = "classic"
-# url of the blog. ends without forward slash
-url = "http://example.com"
-# plugins on
 plugins = ["gravatar", "feed", "post_summary"]
-# blog's author
 [author]
-# your github username
 name = "hit9"
 email = "nz2324@126.com"
-# other settings can be touched in template files in this way:
-# keygroup.key
-# i.e:
-# [mysettings]
-# somevar = true
-# you can reach this setting in templates: mysettings.somevar
 ```

 3. Add one set of templates as submodule,  i.e. use the `classic`
 ```
 git submodule add git://github.com/hit9/golb-templates-classic.git classic
 ```